jagomf/countries-map/README.md

 # countries-map

-> World countries datamaps component for Angular, based on Google GeoCharts.
+> World countries datamaps component for Angular.

 [![npm version](https://badge.fury.io/js/countries-map.svg)](https://badge.fury.io/js/countries-map)

 ![screenshot](https://raw.githubusercontent.com/jagomf/countries-map/master/screenshot.png)

+## We do not depend on Google anymore! 🎉🎊

+Starting with v4, this package **does NOT depend on Google GeoCharts**.

+If you want to use v3 (which depends on Google GeoCharts), please check [ReadMe v3](https://github.com/jagomf/countries-map/blob/v3/README.md).

 ## Table of contents